PNR South Main Line: NSCR South (South Commuter Railway Project)

 NSCR is an S-train-style urban rail transit system.
 It incorporates elements of commuter rail in terms of distance covered and higher maximum speed, as well as elements of rapid transit in terms of service frequency, right-of-way separated, rolling stock with longitudinal seating, and use of half-height platform screen doors.
 Limited-stop Commuter express services will use the same rolling stock as the regular commuter service but will stop at fewer stations.
 Finally, an Airport express service will enjoy the highest priority and will have its dedicated rolling stock being a limited express service.

 A total of 464 electric multiple unit trainsets have been procured to operate on the line.
 104 of these are 8-car EM10000 class trainsets that are based on JR East commuter stock such as the E233 series to be built by the Japan Transport Engineering Company (J-TREC).
 Another 404 commuter train cars will be built by J-TREC.
-As of 2022, the airport express trains are in the process of being procured.
-The airport express trains will also be made by Japanese manufacturers.
+As of 2023, the airport express trains are being procured after they awarded the contract.

 There are also plans for the line to be extended to Batangas City to the south once the line itself achieves successful operations.
 This will occupy the old right-of-way of the Bauan line.
 Along with the northward extension to the north to Tarlac City, the line will have a total length of 220 km.
 The Batangas extension will be a different development from the South Long Haul as the two lines will not overlap, even in Metro Manila.